 Measure Me, Sky!

 Elaine Hagenberg's 2023 musical interpretation of a poem by Leonora Speyer (1872-1956) encourages us to cast our arms wide, turn our eyes toward the heavens and take hold of our limitless potential.
-We sing, “I have been little so long” and then are inspired by the expanse around and above us.
+We reflect, “I have been little so long” and then are inspired by the expanse around and above us.
 This impassioned piece builds through key changes before arriving at its brilliant final reflection, "Loveliness, wings for my flight!"

 Music, Lead the Way!